 Both the D610 and the 645Z are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the 645Z followed on from the Pentax 645D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Pentax 645Z Manual.
+Further information on the features and operation of the D610 and 645Z can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Pentax 645Z Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D610 or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.